The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Fredholm theory and transversality

 is satisfied for some $x^+\in\hat{\mathcal C}^+$.
-To make sense of the difference $x-x^+$ and of the Sobolev spaces involved in this definition, we think of the Lie group $G$ as being isometrically embedded in some euclidian space $\mathbbm R^N$.
+To make sense of the difference $x-x^+$ and of the Sobolev spaces involved in this definition, we consider the Lie group $G$ as being isometrically embedded in some euclidian space $\mathbbm R^N$.
 Now put